Coffee Break with Deviree Vallejo & Liz Richards

 Liz: To be honest, I don’t think I have taken full advantage of it, but it's a great network.
 Part of our success has come from that fact that we really value other REALTORS® and try to have really good relationships with them.
 It's important that if someone sees my name pop-up on the phone they're not thinking, “Ugh she's a train wreck,” you know?
 They see my name and they know that they're going to work with someone professional, and I'm going to get shit done and I'm going to be on point.
 It was cool to be at DMAR’s Excellence Awards this year and just see all the same people who we've been working with, especially now that we've been in the business for so long.
 I definitely see value in those relationships.

-Deviree: I think it's great for younger agents too, like I know the Young Professionals Network is super active.
-We've invited them - in fact we did this week - to project launches and they show up and they're super supportive.
+Deviree: I think it's great for younger agents too like I know the Young Professionals Network is super active.
+We've invited them - in fact, we did this week - to project launches and they show up and they're super supportive.
 And again, it's just great networking.
-One of the things I always say in my listing presentations is how important it is to have a good broker network, so just to have that connectivity with other brokers is huge.
+One of the things I always say in my listing presentations is how important it is to have a good broker network, so just to have that connection with other brokers is huge.
 If you're in a competing offer situation and you're the listing agent and you have five offers, you want to go with someone you know because you know the deal is going to get done.
 And the classes the Association offers are a benefit, too.
 Let's face it, it's hard to get training when you start in this business.
 So the training and professional development classes that DMAR offers are amazing.
 I always read those emails when they come through.

 DMAR: Do you agree that working in real estate you have to create a brand around yourself?